 Bitcoin is seen as an inflation hedge mainly because of its limited supply.
 While a small component of its meteoric rise may be a reflection of an inflation hedge, our view is that it is more of a speculative instrument than it is a good inflation hedge.
 Inflation has been relatively muted over the last decade.
 To that end, bitcoin has not been correlated with inflation at all.
 In addition, it’s volatile price action makes it a very poor hedge for inflation.

 How does Bitcoin affect investments in other traditional assets?

 We consider bitcoin to be a speculative instrument.
-Like anything that can be invested in, it simply adds to the existing stock of things to invest in like a bond, a stock, mutual fund, a painting, a collectible car, baseball card, etc. To the extent that it draws more interest, and is chosen over other investments, it can take demand away from other instruments.
+Like anything that can be invested in, it simply adds to the existing stock of things to invest in like a bond, a stock, a mutual fund, a painting, a collectible car, a baseball card, etc. To the extent that it draws more interest, and is chosen over other investments, it can take demand away from other instruments.
 For example, we have seen some clear evidence that many investors in gold, have moved some of their funds over to BTC- this makes sense as many investors believe bitcoins to be the digital version of gold in the sense that it has limited supply and looked upon as a store of value- albeit a volatile one.

 Will Bitcoin weaken the dollar?

 This is a tricky question as bitcoin is priced in dollars and hence traded against it.
 Can one bitcoin be worth more dollars?
 Absolutely.
 Does that mean it has weakened the dollar?
 The answer to that is “no” as long as the dollar maintains its buying power vs. any goods or other currencies.
 A higher price for bitcoin just means it has gone up against the dollar but does not mean it has weakened the dollar.

 Besides the obvious ones like losing your password and getting your password stolen.
 The biggest risk by far is government intervention.